This post, originally published in 2016, has been updated.

 While social media and email marketing are strong drivers for your Small Business Saturday promotion, you should also consider advertising to reach more potential customers.

-• Local awareness ads allow you to target groups of people who are near your business location.
+Local awareness ads on Facebook allow you to target groups of people who are near your business location.
 This can be a very powerful option, especially on Small Business Saturday, to entice people to come to your store or restaurant with a special offer.
+When creating your ad from your business page, choose the “promote your business locally” goal.
+(In Ads Manager, you can use the Reach objective or the Store Traffic objective).

-• Boost posts – simply create a post and click the “boost post” button and follow the prompts to apply a dollar amount, run-dates, and characteristics of your target audience according to geography, demographics (age, sex, income, etc.), profession and interests.
+Boost posts – simply create a post and click the “boost post” button and follow the prompts to apply a dollar amount, run-dates, and characteristics of your target audience according to geography, demographics (age, gender, income, etc.), interests, etc.

-Instagram – Because Instagram is owned by Facebook, you can set up ads through the Ads Manager or Power Editor.
-Formats include Photo Ads, Video Ads (60-seconds), and Carousel Ads.
-To learn more, visit business.instagram.com/advertising
+Instagram – Because Instagram is owned by Facebook, you can set up ads through the Ads Manager or directly in the app.
+Formats include Image Ads, Video Ads (60-seconds), and Carousel Ads, and you can also boost posts.
+To learn more, click here.

 Traditional advertising is also an option, depending on your budget and whether your media reaches your target audience.
 Some options to consider include Every Door Direct Mail from the US Postal Service, cable TV advertising, and digital ads on local newspaper and radio websites.